What’s so great about Miyawaki forests?

 Trees not only cool by providing shade; they also cool the air through evapotranspiration.
 They are essentially water pumps, drawing water up from the ground and releasing it into the atmosphere through the stomata on their leaves.
 As air temperatures go up, transpiration also increases.

-Native trees planted in urban areas provide a raft of benefits including:
+Native trees planted in urban areas provide a range of benefits including:

 • Cooling impervious surfaces through shading;